home-assistant-tutorials/07.toggle-card-to-hacs/README.md

 You learn:

+* how to install HACS in the development environment
 * how to layout the Github repository for a custom HACS card
 * how to use the HACS repository